 Use the search to find what you are looking for

-We sell the lapel badge and the blue wristband for £1 each.
-The badge comes with a small backing card giving brief details of CUP.
-Many supporters have used the badges to raise awareness by selling them to their families, friends and colleagues.
+We will continue to sell the pin badge and the wristband for £1 each until end December 2023.
+The badge comes with a small backing card giving brief details of CUP: a great tool for raising awareness.
 The embossed writing on the blue wristband reads:

 If you would like to make a purchase please contact [email protected] with your address and order.
 We will charge you for postage at cost.

 Really useful plain cards, but with our logo and purpose on the back, that are ideal for ‘thank you’, condolence and general communications.
 Inky Snowdrops and Bloom by Alex McEwan for Jo’s friends:

 This inspiring book is the collected poetry of a young vet, struck down by CUP, compiled by her author mother: http://www.wordsmiththebook.com/